Skip to content

 How it works

 This packages analyzes maps to return information, warning and error items.
-These items are objects with a code and text attribute, and possible additional information.
+These items are objects with a code and message attribute, and possible additional information.

-• Infos are notable but not problematic informations on a warping.
+• Info are notable but not problematic informations on a warping.

 • Code maskequalsfullmask: The mask contains the full image.